AlgoMaster Logo

 Design Live Sports AppFans expect scores and play-by-play updates as they happen

 • Short Polling: Client repeatedly asks "any updates?"
-Simple but wasteful.
+Simple, but can waste requests.

-• Long Polling: Server holds the connection open until there is data.
+• Long Polling: Server holds the request open until there is data or a timeout.
 More efficient, still HTTP.

-• Server-Sent Events (SSE): Server pushes updates over a persistent one-way channel.
-Built for streaming.
+• Server-Sent Events (SSE): Server pushes updates over a persistent one-way HTTP stream.

-• WebSockets: Full two-way communication over a single connection.
-Most powerful, most complex.
+• WebSockets: Full two-way communication over a persistent connection.

 Approach 1: Short Polling